dsgissin/blog/_posts/2020-03-09-implicit_regularization.markdown

 <!--more-->

-In the [last blog series][post1], we saw how a deep parameterization can cause the gradients of our model (a quadratic neural network) to be non-convex and a bit weird.
+In the [last blog series][post1], we saw how a deep parameterization can cause the gradients of our model (a quadratic neural network) to be non-convex and hard to manage.
 That led us to try and develop algorithms for optimizing the network in a linear space, to get all the good theoretical guarantees that classical convex optimization gives us for SGD.
 We saw that it’s difficult to get these algorithms to work, and even then they’re hard to generalize to large neural networks.

-This time, we will lean in to the weirdness.
+This time, we will lean into the non-convexity and surprising dynamics of these parameterizations.
 We will analyze how different parameterizations of the same function lead to wildly different optimization dynamics, and how this sort of analysis can help us understand how neural networks generalize so well.
-Since the last blog series was a bit long, we won’t assume prior knowledge.
+Since the last blog series was a bit long, no prior knowledge is assumed.

 All of the plots in this post can be recreated using the jupyter notebook [here][notebook].